 Accredited vehicle testers nominate garages where they will carry out the inspection before you can get a RoadWorthy Melbourne certificate.
 You can check with your garage to understand whether an accredited vehicle tester is attached to the particular garage and then approach them with your specific needs.

-When you are using public roads in Australia, transport authorities expect you to maintain your vehicle in good repair to ensure your own safety and the safety of other road users.
+When you are using public roads in Melbourne, transport authorities expect you to maintain your vehicle in good repair to ensure your own safety and the safety of other road users.

 However, an RWC Melbourne does not certify the mechanical stability or the general condition of your vehicle and therefore is not a substitute for your regular maintenance schedules.